-Applying for Spousal Visas in El Paso
+Applying for Spousal Visas in El Paso, TX

 If you are a U.S. citizen: You will need to gather the necessary documentation to prove your status.
 This can be a passport, birth certificate, naturalization certificate, certificate of citizenship, or your copy of your consular report of birth abroad.
-You will also need to fill out the necessary documentation; an I-130 form and two G-325A forms.
+You will also need to fill out the necessary documentation: an I-130 form and two G-325A forms.

 If you are a green card holder: You will have to show a copy of your green card or your passport for the stamp of permanent resident and fill out form I-130 as well as two copies of the G-325A form.

 Regardless of your current status, you will need a copy of your marriage certificate, photos of you and your spouse, and copies of divorce decrees, annulments, death certificates, as well as proof of name changes, if applicable.
 A spousal green card can take anywhere from 10 to 13 months.

 Usually, you will need to establish a relationship with Form I-130, Petition for Alien Relative and apply for a green card.
 This is Form I-485, Application to Register Permanent Residence or Adjust Status.